What’s your Text-to-Switch strategy?

 At Blue Sky, rather than seeing the operation as two different functions: sales centres (revenue) and service centres (cost), we aim to add value to the customer at every touchpoint.
 We call it delivering “The Value Experience”™:

 There are key skills ‘Agents of the Future’ will need.
-We believe ‘Create Value’ is one of those skills and in the spirit of World Telecommunications Day, here are some key pointers to crack on with today.
+We believe ‘Create Value’ is one of those skills so here are some key pointers to crack on with.

 What it is.